EndPointCorp/end-point-blog/2020/05/04/shopify-product-creation.html.md

 I recently worked on an interesting project for a store owner who was facing a daunting task: he had an inventory of hundreds of thousands of [Magic: The Gathering](https://en.wikipedia.org/wiki/Magic%3A_The_Gathering) (MTG) cards that he wanted to sell online through his Shopify store.
 The logistics of tracking down artwork and current market pricing for each card made it impossible to do manually.

-My solution was to create a custom Rails application that retrieves card data from a combination of APIs and then automatically creates products for each card in Shopify.
+My solution was to create a custom Rails application that retrieves inventory data from a combination of APIs and then automatically creates products for each card in Shopify.
 The resulting project turned what would have been a months- or years-long task into a bulk upload that only took a few hours to complete and allowed the store owner to immediately start selling his inventory online.
 The online store launch turned out to be even more important than initially expected due to current closures of physical stores.

 ### Application Requirements